slu-cs/a1-jbpeek16/README.md

 1) Does your site make the information easy to find?
     - Better than the original, but some things could still be easier.
-    - The site doesn't mention anything about early voting.
-    - I have to dig to find the 2020 deadlines for registration and absentee voting.
+    - I have to dig into a PDF to find election dates & deadlines.

 2) Are the pages reasonably structured with HTML?
     - For the most part, yes.